bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Exercises</h3>

-<p>The following exercises will involve modifying the system defined in this chap-
+<p>The following exercises will involve modifying the system defined in this chapter.
+To
-ter.
-To work on them, make sure you download the code first (https://eloquentjavascript.net/ code/skillsharing.zip), have Node installed https://nodejs.org, and have in- stalled the project’s dependency with npm install.</p>
+work on them, make sure you download the code first (https://eloquentjavascript.net/code/ skillsharing.zip), have Node installed https://nodejs.org, and have installed the project’s dependency with npm install.</p>

 <h3>Disk persistence</h3>

 <p>The skill-sharing server keeps its data purely in memory.
-This means that when
+This means that when it
-it crashes or is restarted for any reason, all talks and comments are lost.
+crashes or is restarted for any reason, all talks and comments are lost.
 Extend the server so that it stores the talk data to disk and automatically reloads the data when it is restarted.
 Do not worry about efficiency—do the simplest thing that works.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <div align="right">
   <b><a href="#el0">↥ back to top</a></b>